RenewalRate.ca

 The four-question framework below applies to all three windows.
 The dollar inputs change.
 The structure does not.

-The RenewalRate.ca refinance break-even framework
+How does the RenewalRate.ca refinance break-even framework work?

 This is the question structure.
 It will not give you a yes or no on your specific file.
 It will give you four numbers that, taken together, tell you whether refinancing pays off in your situation.